kirantemojo/bootstrapExercises/README.md

-Kefex Studios Project
+Bootstrap Learning
 =====================

-Name: KefexStudios - Project
+Name: Bootstrap
 Developer :  A. Kiran Kumaar
-Company : Kefex Studios

-This Project is open source project where it is developed in Making progress for availablity of Tutorials and Portfolio of the
+This Project is open source project where it is developed in Bootstrap theme and php with jQuery.
-Kiran and this project is under active Development.

-Architecture:
+Repo Architecture:
-1. OOPS Based
+1. OOPS
-2. PHP, MYSQLI -  Based Project
+2. PHP, MYSQLI
 3. Front-End - HTML 5 , CSS3, JQUERY, JQuery UI , Javascript